dustdustinthewind/IntralismQoLMod/README.md

 Right click Intralism in Steam.
 Click `Properties`.
 Go to the `Local Files` tab and then click `Verify integrity of game files...`.
 This will restore Intralism to its current version. ***PLEASE NOTE***: Your save file will be considered "Corrupted" by intralism and deleted.
 Read the next question for assistance handling saves.

 ### What files does this mod mess with?
-- The BPM tool will automatically write/read from your description, but it shouldn't cause major issues unless you're trying to break it.
-Multi-BPM mapping is not supported yet.
-(Decimal BPM is bugged too, woops)
 - This mod decrypts the save file found in `...\Intralism\Save`. **THIS WILL CAUSE INTRALISM TO DELETE YOUR SAVE IF YOU REVERT TO VANILLA.** If your first install was after version `0.6.3` you have nothing to worry about.
 Find the `.bak_oldest` bakup file and change its extension to `.save`.
 If you first installed the mod before this version, you will need to wait for a future version where I remedy this issue with a `.bak_vanilla` file to use.
 - If a save gets corrupted, try using the backups.
 Delete the faulty save and copy a backup.
 Change the backup copy's extension to `.save`.
 The `.bak_oldest` file was generated the first time you launched Intralism with mod version `0.6.3` or newer, and doesn't get overwritten by other backups.
 It is strongly recommended that you **do not delete this backup.**